CodeSecure-Inc/vscode-codesonar/README.md

 Now that you know the basic theory of operation, you can experiment with the setings, create your own tasks, modify the code to fix errors or introduce new one, and apply this to a full project.

 # Define a Baseline Analysis
 The CodeSonar extension for VSCode allows you to compare two analyses and download only newer warnings.
 This saves time and allows you to focus on what is important.
 To unlock this feature, you need to define a baseline analysis against which to compare.
 If you recall, we named our first analysis *Baseline*.
-We will enter that analysis name in the **Baseline Analysis**** setting, but you can select any full analysis in the project.
+We will enter that analysis name in the **Baseline Analysis** setting, but you can select any full analysis in the project.

 ![Define a baseline analysis example](resources/img/baseline.png)

-Open the command pallette and type `CodeSonar:`, then select the `CodeSonar:Download SARIF;New Warnings` command.
+Open the command pallette and type `CodeSonar:`, then select the `CodeSonar:Download SARIF: New Warnings` command.

 ![Get new warnings example](resources/img/getnewwarnings.png)